idimitrakopoulos/illuminOS/README.md

 # illuminOS

-An open-source MicroPython based OS for WiFi-enabled microcontrollers.
+An open-source MicroPython based OS for ESP microcontroller variants (ESP8266, ESP32).
 It enables you to focus on your actual project by providing ready-made functionality for tedious stuff.

 ## Main Features